alexeyinkin/flutter-app-state/README.md

 Pages of the same class may have different keys.
 In a social app, you may have a user page with the user ID in the key.
-This allows you to show multiple user profiles in the stack, but if a duplicate user profile is about to be shown, you can bring the old one above to save memory and to not bore your use with many future back taps.
+This allows you to show multiple user profiles in the stack, but if a duplicate user profile is about to be shown, you can bring the old one above to save memory and to not bore your user with many back taps later.

 ## Web Architecture

-All the above examples work in web, but URL always stays `/`.
+All the above examples work in web, but the URL always stays `/`.
 Here is how to support URLs.

 ### Parsing URLs